 According to Wikipedia “Peer-to-peer (P2P) lending is the practice of lending money to individuals or businesses through online services that match lenders directly with borrowers.
 Since the peer-to-peer lending companies offering these services operate entirely online, they can run with lower overhead and provide the service more cheaply than traditional financial institutions.
 As a result, lenders often earn higher returns compared to savings and investment products offered by banks, while borrowers can borrow money at lower interest rates, even after the P2P lending company has taken a fee for providing the match-making platform and credit checking the borrower.”

 Here’s an introduction on how they work from the website MoneySavingExpert.com .
-There’s a whole range of P2P lending platforms around these days, all with their own distinctive approach.
+And here’s a helpful infographic on the pros and cons of P2P lending for small businesses from the Norwich University Business School in the US. here’s a whole range of P2P lending platforms around these days, all with their own distinctive approach.
 The sector is now well established and regulated by the Financial Services Authority.
 Some of the largest and best known platforms in the UK are:

 - Zopa – set up in 2005, has 83,000 lenders and has made more than £1.8 Billion in loans (by 2016)